 There are several factors to consider before you decide on a HELOC instead of some other type of financing, such as a cash-out refinance or unsecured personal line of credit.

-• Your home is used as collateral: In other words, if you default on your HELOC payments, you could lose your house.
+• Your home is used as collateral: As we’ve said already, if you default on your HELOC payments, you could lose your house.

-• You must maintain 10% to 20% equity in your home: You can’t tap into your entire equity amount; lenders require you to keep some, which means you may not be able to borrow as much as you originally thought.
+• You must maintain 10% to 20% equity in your home: You can’t tap into your entire equity amount; lenders require you to keep some in reserve, which means you may not be able to borrow as much as you originally thought.

 Pros and Cons of Taking Equity Out of Your Home